Stanford holds off Arizona 54-53 to win women’s NCAA title

 Barnes starred for the Wildcats as a player in the late 90s and came back to her alma mater five years ago.
 She guided the team to the WNIT title in 2019 and led them to their first NCAA title game ever.
 This was the team’s first appearance in the NCAA Tournament since 2005 — although the Wildcats would have made the NCAAs last season had it not been canceled by the coronavirus.

-The Wildcats started the season No. 7 in the poll and moved up to as high as sixth — the best ranking ever in school history —for a few weeks.

 McDonald, who followed her coach from Washington as a transfer, has been a huge reason for the team’s success.
-The 5-foot-6 guard, who is lightning quick, is one of the rare two-way players in the game who can make an impact on both ends of the court.

-She struggled against the Cardinal, finishing with 22 points while going 5-for-20 from the field.
+The 5-foot-6 guard struggled against the Cardinal, finishing with 22 points while going 5-for-20 from the field.

 The Wildcats were trying to be only the fourth team to trail by double digits and win a championship.